Fiserv/identity-and-access-management/docs/ciam-mfa/sms-email.md

 - The notification to the user is communicated on a separate network channel, isolated from the network channel that the user used when entering their username and password.
 Use of an OOB channel enhances security, reducing the possibility of man-in-the-middle (MITM), phishing, and other security vulnerability attacks.

-- CIAM MFA is configured to provide a one-time passcode (OTP) through SMS  or email notification, or Time-based One-Time Password (TOTP) authenticator app.
+- CIAM MFA is configured to provide a one-time passcode (OTP) through SMS  or email notification.
 The user must enter that passcode before it expires.

 There are steps  required at the application-side that should meet the below criteria: